 German Shepherd Puppies and German Shepherd Dogs rehomed across the UK.
 Help and Advice on All Aspects of Owning a GSD

 Rescue dogs are not damaged dogs; they have just been let down by humans.
 It should not matter what colour, size or age they are - that is not rescuing.
-Dogs like Tosca deserve a chance, not jail!!
+Dogs like Troy deserve a chance, not jail!!
 Can you free a dog from kennels and give him or her a kind loving home?

 Although we are a German Shepherd Dog rescue, there does not seem to be an official Caucasian Shepherd Rescue here in the UK, so since 2013, we have been helping these dogs find homes and have built up a good knowledge of this breed.